kiwiHM/kiwiHM.github.io/_pages/about.md

 I am a first-year Ph.D. student in the [College of Computing and Data Science (CCDS), NTU](https://www.ntu.edu.sg/computing) under the supervised by [Prof. Siqiang Luo](https://siqiangluo.com), Singapore, starting from Aug 2025.

-Prior to this, I obtained my B.Eng. degree in Computer Science and Engineering from [The Chinese University of Hong Kong, Shenzhen (CUHK-Shenzhen)](https://www.cuhk.edu.cn/en) in 2025, supervised by [Prof. yixiang fang](https://fangyixiang.github.io).
+Prior to this, I obtained my B.Eng. degree in Computer Science and Engineering from [The Chinese University of Hong Kong, Shenzhen (CUHK-Shenzhen)](https://www.cuhk.edu.cn/en) in 2025, supervised by [Prof. Yixiang Fang](https://fangyixiang.github.io).

-My research interests include **Graph Algorithms**, and **Database Systems**.
+My research interests include **Database Systems**, and **Graph Algorithms**.
 I am also an accomplished competitive programmer with multiple ICPC gold medals.

 ## News